karttur/soil-spectro/_posts/2023/2023-09-05-spectrosupport-OSSL-pydev-clone.markdown

 The python scripts for [importing](../../libspectrodata/spectrodata-OSSL4ML02-arrange), [plotting](../../libspectrodata/spectrodata-OSSL4ML03-plot) and [modelling](../../libspectrodata/spectrodata-OSSL4ML05-mlmodel01) OSSL data are available for cloning or downloading from [GitHub](https://github.com).
 GitHub is an online service for working with, and sharing, program codes using [Git](https://www.atlassian.com/git/tutorials/what-is-git) version control.
 You do not need to use GitHub or git as such to access the OSSL python package.
 You can simply [download the OSSL package from GitHub](https://github.com/karttur/OSSL-pydev) and not bother about neither GitHub nor Git.

-But if you want to easily follow any updates in the online available code you should install git/GitHub and then clone (rather than download) the OSSL package. if there are any updates you can later _pull_ these from the online repository and they will immediately take effect in your local clone.
+But if you want to easily follow any updates in the online available code you should install git/GitHub and then clone (rather than download) the OSSL package.
+If there are any updates you can later _pull_ these from the online repository and they will immediately take effect in your local clone.

 If you want to use Git for cloning and managing codes, you need to either [Install git for command line](https://karttur.github.io/git-vcs/git/git-commandline-install/) or download and install [GitHub Desktop](https://desktop.github.com).
 I have written a separate ["blog" on using Git](https://karttur.github.io/git-vcs/) to get started.